 The typical life span of a road is 20 years.
 Most roads in the Township’s subdivisions are considerably older than 20 years and many of them show their age.
 Road replacement, however, is a costly undertaking.

 Bloomfield Township currently levies .699 mills of the approved 1 mil, after the Headlee and Proposal A rollbacks, for the maintenance and routine repair of subdivision roads.
 For a homeowner with a Taxable Value of $200,000, this works out to $138 a year.
 That amount stretches to cover plowing, salting, sweeping and patching of more than 213 miles of concrete, asphalt and gravel subdivision roads.
 This includes the grading and dust control of 30 miles of gravel roads.
 The millage was never intended to cover major projects such as the replacement or reconstruction of a road or the paving of gravel roads.

 For road replacement or reconstruction projects in subdivisions, the creation of a Special Assessment District (SAD) is necessary.
 This puts the responsibility of the subdivision roads on the homeowners in each subdivision.
 The cost of road replacement or reconstruction projects varies depending on:

 - the length of roadway per lot;

 - the type of road and its overall condition.

 Costs may range from $11,000 to $35,000 per lot.

-Homeowners interested in getting more information about a Special Assessment District should contact Public Services at 248-594-2800.
-We will explain the process, which begins with an interest formed to be signed by property owners.
+Homeowners interested in getting more information about a Special Assessment District can click here or contact Public Services at 248-594-2800.
+We will explain the process, which begins with an interest form to be signed by property owners.